 Gaining professional experience and obtaining certification can help in huge amounts in the long run.
 Professional certifications will demonstrate expertise in a variety of information technology related areas.

-A master’s degree in computer science or related areas can take you a step ahead, though a bachelor’s degree is the least qualification required.
+A master’s degree in IT or related areas can take you a step ahead, though a bachelor’s degree is the least qualification required.

 Students in their master’s degree programs build on the knowledge that they have acquired during their undergraduate education and are able to explore computer science theory and practice more extensively.